rvpanoz/git-lessons/README.md

 </p>

 :+1: Everyone knows to a certain degree what everyone else on the project is doing.
-:+1:Far easier to administer a CVCS than it is to deal with local databases on every client.
+:+1: Far easier to administer a CVCS than it is to deal with local databases on every client.

 :-1: Single point of failure that the centralized server represents.